Explore Earth with Jack and Jude

 Did karma weave an intricate plan, sending Jack overseas just as Jude began celebrating her graduation as a registered nurse?
-Did it send Jack, lonely and disheartened, into a Frankfurt Pub looking for joyful laughter and then let him see two bubbly blonds radiant with mirth.
+Did it send Jack, lonely and disheartened, into a Frankfurt Pub looking for joyful laughter and then let him behold two bubbly blonds radiant with mirth.

 Three stressful and strenuous years of construction saw us cast off our mooring lines with little sailing experience and sons just two and three.
 Beginning a voyage into the unknown, baby-steps comes to mind.
 Lacking skills created mountainous obstacles to overcome.
-In baby steps, we gained knowledge through good and bad experiences and this grew into a sea roving life that took the four of us around the world in ever-increasing circles on “voyages of education.”
+In baby steps, we gained knowledge through good and bad experiences, and this grew into a sea roving life that took the four of us around the world in ever-increasing circles on “voyages of education.”
 Pretty coral, shells and fishes filled our minds.
 Further stimulating us, a myriad collection of people and cultures focused our thoughts on this special planet urgently needing some TLC.
 Sailing thousands of miles, the Four J’s touched eighty countries and experienced an amazing odyssey that lasted not the one year first imagined.
-By working hard, we enjoyed good fortune all those sixteen years afloat to see our sons graduate high school then wander off to Uni.
+By working hard, we enjoyed good fortune all those sixteen years afloat to see our sons graduate high school, then wander off to Uni.